The Space Law Review: Taxation

 ii Application to commercial space activities

 The border between airspace and outer space is not defined in international law.
-This is pertinent because, while states generally claim rights in respect of the airspace above their territories, the international community has rejected the notion of sovereignty in respect of outer space.2 For example, the 1967 Outer Space Treaty, one of the foundational texts of international space law, provides that outer space is not subject to national appropriation by claim of sovereignty, by means of use or occupation, or by any other means.3
+This is pertinent because, while states generally claim rights in respect of the airspace above their territories, the international community has rejected the notion of sovereignty in respect of outer space.3 For example, the 1967 Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies, one of the foundational texts of international space law, provides that outer space is not subject to national appropriation by claim of sovereignty, by means of use or occupation, or by any other means.4

-This background informs the question of whether a satellite in orbit above a particular country generates a taxable presence in that country for its operator.
-The Commentary on the 2017 OECD Model Tax Convention observes that a permanent establishment may only be considered to be situated in a contracting state if the relevant place of business is situated in the territory of that state.6 Accordingly, whether a satellite in geostationary orbit could constitute a taxable permanent establishment for the satellite operator depends upon how far the territory of a state extends into space.
+While various practical and unilateral definitions of space exist, such as the Kármán line,5 there are no international legal definitions of 'airspace' and 'outer space'.
+This has left the door open for attempts to assert sovereignty over outer space in certain respects.
+For instance, in 1976, seven equatorial countries made the Bogotá Declaration, asserting their sovereignty over the segments of the geostationary satellite orbit directly above their respective territories.6 The signatories contended that the geostationary orbit is not part of outer space, but is a 'physical fact' resulting from Earth's gravity, therefore constituting a scarce natural resource that they were entitled to control.7 Such attempts have occasionally related not just to direct taxes, but also to property taxes, such as California state property taxes.8 This background informs the question of whether a satellite in orbit above a particular country generates a taxable presence in that country for its operator.
+The Commentary on the 2017 OECD Model Tax Convention observes that a permanent establishment may only be considered to be situated in a contracting state if the relevant place of business is situated in the territory of that state.9 Accordingly, whether a satellite in geostationary orbit could constitute a taxable permanent establishment for the satellite operator depends upon how far the territory of a state extends into space.
 However, the Commentary states that no OECD Member Country would agree that the location of geostationary satellites can be part of the territory of a contracting state under the applicable rules of international law.
 It adds that the area over which a satellite's signals may be received (the satellite's 'footprint') cannot be considered to be at the disposal of the operator of the satellite so as to make that area a place of business of the operator.
 At present, therefore, the position of the satellite itself and the area that it serves are not usually significant factors from a direct tax perspective: the crucial factor is the tax residence of the satellite operator.
+In effect, the same is true of manned activities in space, such as astronauts working on the International Space Station: while it may increasingly be possible for individuals to remain in outer space for sufficiently long periods of time to cease to be tax resident anywhere, ordinary principles of tax residence apply.

 While national governments and international organisations continue to devote considerable attention and resources to the burgeoning commercial space industry, rather less attention has been given to ensuring that tax systems keep pace.
 However, if the industry continues to grow rapidly over the coming years and decades, it seems likely that space tax will increasingly come to the fore as a topic for debate.